 Sacramento County has an online index of records since 1849 (showing names and document titles, but not document contents).
 The documents themselves can be searched and viewed in person.
 Copies of documents may be ordered from the Recorder’s Office.

-A documentary transfer tax is required for any recorded document reflecting the sale of real property.
+A documentary transfer tax (DTT) is required for any recorded document reflecting the sale of real property.
 (Gifts and other non-sales are exempt.)
 Payment must be made when the document is recorded.
 See the Sacramento Clerk/Recorder’s website for more information on this tax.

 Documents making any change to ownership (whether by sale, gift, or other transaction) must always be accompanied by a Preliminary Change of Ownership Report.
 Each county has a different version of this form; Sacramento County’s version is available on the Sacramento Assessor’s website, or in person at the assessor’s and recorder’s offices.

 Transfers of property due to sale or death may result in reassessment under Prop 13, and property taxes may go up significantly as a result.
 Some transfers are exempt or excluded from the reassessment requirement.
 To find out if your transfer is exempt and to download claims forms, visit the Sacramento County Assessor’s Office page on “Resources for Property Owners.”
+Other forms may be required as well.

 You can find books on real estate in our self-help and general collections at call numbers KFC 140-KFC 170.
 Books that are particularly helpful on recorded documents include: